kazemnejad/len_gen_lm/README.md

 at least:
 - CPU: 6 cores
 - Memory: 32GB
-- GPU: 1x A100 80gb

 it will use all gpus available on the node.
-So, the more gpus you have, the faster it will be.
+So, the more gpus we have, the faster it will be.